-The program was founded and is directed by Professor Lawrence Hunter, founder of the International Society for Computational Biology, and the popular ISMB and PSB conferences.
+The program was founded by Dr. Lawrence Hunter, founder of the International Society for Computational Biology, and the popular ISMB and PSB conferences.
 Now directed by Dr. Katerina Kechris, the CPBS Program is globally recognized for its research and teaching of computational biology and bioinformatics at the University of Colorado’s Anschutz Medical Campus.
 The Program is designed to produce graduates with depth in computational methods and molecular biomedicine, an intimate familiarity with the science and technology that synthesizes the two, and the skills necessary to pioneer novel computational approaches to significant biomedical questions.

 Outstanding biomedical research now requires inventive computational tools to harness the torrent of post–genomic data.
 Our computational innovations have led to significant insights across a broad spectrum of biomedicine.
 Deeper insight, arrived at more quickly, is what medicine needs today.